Comparison

 AppGenie

-Native iOS + Android from one prompt
+Native iOS + Android from the same workflow

 Bubble